Year 10 Science

 By the end of the year, you should have developed skills to:

-- communicate and apply scientific knowledge in everyday settings
+- Communicate and apply scientific knowledge: Use your understanding of science in everyday situations.

-- make informed decisions about lifestyles, environment and the kind of society you wish to live in
+- Make informed decisions: Choose wisely about your lifestyle, the environment, and the society you want to live in.

-- continue to develop your curiosity and a spirit of enquiry about the world around you
+- Foster curiosity and inquiry: Keep nurturing your curiosity and a spirit of inquiry about the world around you.

 Requirements

-You will use the Stile program and platform to complete and submit your work on a weekly basis.
+- Stile program and platform: You will use Stile to complete and submit your work weekly.

-Weekly WebEx online lessons will be provided to support the learning.
+- Weekly WebEx lessons: Online lessons via WebEx will support your learning.

-Students need to use simple equipment from around the home to complete projects and experiments.
+- Home equipment: Simple equipment from around the home will be needed for projects and experiments.

-VSV will send out a laboratory kit at the start of Semester 1 to be used for Semester 1 experiments.
+- Laboratory kit: VSV will send out a laboratory kit at the start of Semester 1 for use in Semester 1 experiment.

 Things you can do now